Mouthwatering Salmon Confit with Lemongrass Sauce Easy Recipe

 - Add the spinach leaves.
 Stir fry at medium heat.

 - Add salt and pepper to taste.
-About 1/2 teaspoon each of salt and pepper.
+About 1/2 teaspoon of each of salt and pepper.
 I used Masterfoods Garlic Pepper seasonings instead again.

 - Stir fry the spinach till it’s soft and wilted.
 Careful not to overcook as they would lose their natural pretty green colour.